stridecolossus/jove-blog/blog/part-2-triangle/presentation.md

 ## Overview

-In the next couple of chapters we will implement the various components required for _presentation_ to the Vulkan surface.
+The next couple of chapters will cover development of the various components required for _presentation_ of rendered frames to the display.

-The first of these is the _swapchain_ which is the controller for the process of presenting frames to the display.
-The swapchain is comprised of a number of image attachments that are the target of the rendering process.

-Generally an application will employ a double or triple-buffer strategy where a completed frame is presented while the next is being rendered, the buffers are swapped, and the process repeats for the next frame.
+The first of these is the _swapchain_ which is the controller for the presentation process.
+The swapchain comprises of a number of image _attachments_ that are the target of the rendering process.
+Generally an application employs a double or triple-buffer strategy whereby a completed frame is presented to the screen while the next is being rendered, the buffers are swapped, and the process repeats for the next frame.
 Additionally Vulkan is designed to allow these activities to be performed in parallel.

+To configure presentation we take advantage of the Vulkan integration in GLFW.
+The _desktop_ library is extended to create an application window that supports a Vulkan _rendering surface_.
+This demo will also build upon the previous chapter to select a device that supports presentation to that surface.

 The following new components are required:

+* A GLFW window.

-* The swapchain domain class.
+* The Vulkan _surface_ derived from the window.

-* A mechanism for querying the physical capabilities of the graphics hardware in order to configure presentation.
+* Selection of a device that supports presentation to the surface.

-* New types for Vulkan images and views that are used to implement the attachments.
+* The swapchain domain class itself including new types to support the image attachments.

 First several new framework components are introduced that will be used in the new presentation functionality.

+> Note that Vulkan extensions _could_ have been used to implement the surface from the ground up but it makes sense to take advantage of the platform-independant implementation offered by GLFW.
+The disadvantage of this approach is that the logic becomes a little convoluted (as will be seen) since the surface, instance and physical device become slightly inter-dependant, but this seems an acceptable trade-off.

 ---